hannahlawrence/bibliographies/spectrallearning.md

 Paramveer S. Dhillon, Jordan Rodu, Michael Collins, Dean P. Foster, Lyle H. Ungar

+One of the original papers in spectral learning for dependency parsing, the authors propose a latent variable generative model for dependency parsing and a spectral method for parameter estimation.
+They build on spectral algorithms for HMMs (Hsu et al. 2008), and assume there is a hidden variable for each word.
+By computing certain spectral parameters from word counts in training data, it is possible to compute the probability of a given tree.
+In experiments on the Penn Treebank, they can improve the performance of the baseline MST parser by using the tree probabilities estimated by their model to re-rank the outputs of an existing parser, achieving error reduction of up to 4.6%.

 [Diversity in Spectral Learning for Natural Language Processing](http://www.aclweb.org/anthology/D15-1214) EMNLP '15

 Shashi Narayan and Shay B. Cohen

+The authors build on spectral algorithms for parsing with latent-variable PCFGs, presenting a new clustering algorithm that, when combined with careful noise to produce diverse parses, achieves performance on English and German on par with state-of-the-art.
+Their algorithm splits parse trees in the training trees at each nonterminal in the data, computes representation for the "inner" and "outer" trees, and uses SVD on the empirical covariance matrix for each non-terminal to achieve a low-dimensional representation of each non-terminal.
+By clustering with k-means on this data, they compute hidden states, followed by a simple counting step to compute rule probabilities.
+To achieve even better results, they add noise over many iterations to the input data, and rerank and/or combine the parsers to achieve final parses.

 [Optimizing Spectral Learning for Parsing](http://www.aclweb.org/anthology/P16-1146) ACL '16